Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

 - rename action to script to avoid conflict from the undo/redo
 - moved width and height to Core::gwidth and gheight
 - remove getLMT() in Game
+- moved every member variable in game to gstate/gresource/geditorParam

 ### Removed